takayabe0505/IncomeDiversity/README.md

 # IncomeDiversity
-Data and code to reproduce main Figures in paper
+Data and code to reproduce main figures in paper